Docs

 Server Side Rendering

-Below we adding additional imports:
+Below we add the following additional imports:

-1. Importing the getServerState function from react-instantsearch
+1. The getServerState function from react-instantsearch

-2. Importing the renderToString function from react-dom/server
+2. The renderToString function from react-dom/server

-4. Importing the createInstantSearchRouterNext function from react-instantsearch-router-nextjs
+4. The createInstantSearchRouterNext function from react-instantsearch-router-nextjs

-5. Importing the singletonRouter from next/router
+5. The singletonRouter from next/router

 This allows us to render the search experience on the server and send the initial state to the client.
-This will make the search experience load faster and also improve the SEO.
+This will make the search experience load faster and also improve SEO.

 import {